Call Us: 800-299-3770 Fax: 508-651-2674

 “Help them see their own progress.”
 Workers’ diaries in a number of jobs show that good days are characterized by three things: progress, “catalysts”, and “nourishers”, and bad days are marked by the opposite: setbacks, inhibitors, and toxins.

-Bob Nelson, author of 1001 Ways to Energize Employess reports research indicating that the type of recognition employees appreciate most is to be recognized by people they work directly for.
-In fact, 78% of employees indicated that it was very or extremely important to be recognized by their managers when they do good work (Nelson 2004).
+Bob Nelson, author of 1001 Ways to Energize Employess reports research indicating that the type of recognition employees appreciate most is recognition for their work.
+In fact, 78% of employees indicated that recognition by managers for good work was “very” or “extremely” important (Nelson 2004).
 The number one choice for recognition is sincere praise given in a timely manner with specific examples.

 Definitely not too basic.
 I like your perspective!